-What is botnet? - Definition from WhatIs.com
+What is a Botnet and How Does it Work?

 Initially, Zeus, or Zbot, was used to harvest banking credentials and financial information from users of infected devices.
 Once the data was collected, attackers used the bots to send out spam and phishing emails that spread the Zeus Trojan to more prospective victims.

 In 2009, cybersecurity vendor Damballa estimated Zeus had infected 3.6 million hosts.
-The following year, the FBI identified a group of Eastern European cybercriminals who were suspected to be behind the Zeus malware campaign; the FBI later made more than 100 arrests in the U.S. and Europe.
+The following year, the Federal Bureau of Investigation identified a group of Eastern European cybercriminals who were suspected to be behind the Zeus malware campaign; the FBI later made more than 100 arrests in the U.S. and Europe.

-The Zeus botnet was repeatedly disrupted in 2010, when two internet service providers that were hosting the C&C servers for Zeus were shut down.
+The Zeus botnet was repeatedly disrupted in 2010, when two internet service providers (ISPs) that were hosting the C&C servers for Zeus were shut down.
 However, new versions of the Zeus malware were later discovered.

 Srizbi

 The Srizbi botnet, which was first discovered in 2007, was, for a time, the largest botnet in the world.
 Srizbi, also known as the Ron Paul spam botnet, was responsible for a massive amount of email spam -- as much as 60 billion messages a day, accounting for roughly half of all email spam on the internet at the time.
-In 2007, the Srizbi botnet was used to send out political spam emails promoting then-U.S. Presidential candidate Ron Paul.
+In 2007, the Srizbi botnet was used to send out political spam emails promoting then-U.S. presidential candidate Ron Paul.

 The botnet used a Trojan to infect users' computers, which were then used to send out spam.
 Experts estimated that the Srizbi botnet included approximately 450,000 infected systems.

-The cybercriminals behind Srizbi used San Jose, Calif.-based hosting provider McColo for the botnet's C&C infrastructure.
-The botnet's activity ceased when McColo, which was discovered to be hosting other botnet and spam operations, as well, was shut down in 2008.
+The cybercriminals behind Srizbi used hosting provider McColo, based in San Jose, Calif., for the botnet's C&C infrastructure.
+The botnet's activity ceased when McColo, which was discovered to be hosting other botnet and spam operations as well, was shut down in 2008.

 Gameover Zeus